exercism/python/exercises/practice/rotational-cipher/.approaches/introduction.md

     return result
 ```

-For more information, check the [Nested for loop approach][approach-nested-for-loop].
+For more information, check the [Alphabet approach][approach-alphabet].

 ## Approach: Str translate

 This approach is similar to the previous one, but instead of using the index of the letter in the alphabet, it uses the `str.translate` method.
-The benefit of this approach is that it has no visable loop, thereby the code becomes more concise.
+The benefit of this approach is that it has no visible loop, thereby the code becomes more concise.
-What to note is that the `str.translate` still loops over the `string` thereby even if it is no visable loop, it doesn't mean that a method is not looping.
+What to note is that the `str.translate` still loops over the `string` thereby even if it is no visible loop, it doesn't mean that a method is not looping.

 ```python
 AlPHABET = "abcdefghijklmnopqrstuvwxyz"